rhk7913/VPNproject/index.md

 Wireguard is a open source program that allows you to create encrypted virtual private networks (VPNs).

 After your droplet has been created and provisioned, you will have the ability to either ssh into the droplet from a local host terminal or through a console on your droplet itself.
-I chose to use the console located on my droplet.
+I chose to launch the console the droplet itself.

 Hit the Console button and a window should appear.
 You are now inside the droplet's console!